 Are deleted phone numbers still there on the device?

 Yes, the deleted phone numbers remain on your device.
-However, the space they occupy is marked as "Deleted" and becomes available for new data to write on it.
+However, the space they occupy is marked as "Deleted" and becomes available for new data.
 Once you add more data to your device, the deleted files are overwritten and removed permanently.

 Is it safe to use third-party recovery apps?

 Yes, in most cases, third-party recovery apps are safe to use.
-They are meant to recover data and can do no harm to your system or your device.
-However, certain untrusted apps may steal privacy data from your phone or install spyware on it.
+They are meant to recover data and can do no harm to your system or device.
+However, it the app looks suspicious, it may end up stealing private data from your phone or installing spyware on it.
 Do your research before choosing a recovery app.

 Our latest tutorials delivered straight to your inbox